mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - Might be better to try to use common non-domain-specific dependencies (e.g. setuptools, virtualenv, WSGI middleware, etc).
-It would be a great win to share documentation burden, even if we had to "fork" it for our own contextual requirements.
+It would be a great win to share documentation burden, even if we had to fork it for our own contextual requirements.

 Collaboration (High-Level)
 --------------------------